denpareja/denissepareja/README.md

 # Hi!
 I’m Denisse Pareja 👋

-### Data Scientist | Healthcare Data Analyst
+### Data Scientist & Healthcare Data Analyst

-I’m a Data Scientist with a background in healthcare and global health operations, focused on transforming complex data into actionable insights.
-I combine analytical thinking, domain expertise, and technical skills to support data-driven decision making in real-world environments.
+I’m a Data Scientist with a strong background in healthcare and global health operations, focused on transforming complex data into actionable insights that drive better decisions and measurable impact.

 ---

 ## 🔍 About Me

-- 🎯 Transitioning into Data Science after years of experience in healthcare and program management
+- 🎯 I am a Data Scientist with a strong background in healthcare, focused on transforming complex data into actionable insights that drive better decisions and measurable impact.
 - 📊 Passionate about using data to improve healthcare operations and outcomes
 - 🧠 Strong background in research, analytics, and structured problem-solving
 - 💻 Experienced with Python, SQL, and data visualization tools